LorenzoPiombini/uniuser/README.md

 # Uniuser A Small User Management Library for Linux

 `uniuser` is a lightweight C library designed to programmatically manage users on a Linux operating system.
-It provides a simple function, `add_user(char *username, char *password)`,
+It provides a simple function, `add_user(char *username, char *password, char *gecos)`,
 allowing you to create users securely without relying on shell exposure or risky system calls like `system()`, `popen()`, or the `exec` family.

 ## Features